kostas2370/Video-Creator/README.md

 Inside the viddie folder :
-Create the .env file and add your OPEN_API_KEY
+Create the .env file and add your OPEN_API_KEY, SEARCH_ENGINE_ID, API_KEY

+To find your google search_engine_id and api_key , check this guide : https://www.youtube.com/watch?v=D4tWHX2nCzQ&t=127s

 After go to the viddie folder and run those commands: